Antalas: Antalas' Rebellion

 Now master of Carthage, Guntharic refused to honour his agreement with Antalas, and the latter withdrew his men into Byzacena.
 There, in an effort to reconcile himself with the emperor, he contacted the dux of Byzacena, Marcentius, who had fled to an offshore island, proposing to make common cause against Guntharic.
-Guntharic sent an army under Cutzinas and Artabanes against Antalas and defeated him.
+Guntharic sent an army under Cutzinas and Artabanes against Antalas and defeated him, but it is say by procopius that Artabanes blamed his troops ardor against the ennemy and it in fact betrays another part of the story told only by Corippus who by giving the word to Antalas in his poetry the Iohannis mention that there was another alliance of Antalas (allowing the murder and demise of Guntharic) with a Byzantine dignitary but again Artabanes as Guntharic and as Solomon before him all betrayed the agreements initially made with Antalas angering him, Corippus reports this throught a witness of the war the military tribune called Caecilid and others witnesses.
 Guntharic himself was murdered soon after (May 546) by a conspiracy headed by Artabanes, and Carthage and the army returned to the Empire's allegiance.
 Justinian now sent an experienced soldier, John Troglita, to impose order on the troubled African provinces.
 Gathering his forces, Troglita marched out of Carthage into Byzacena.
 Antalas sent an embassy to the Byzantine general, but the latter rejected his demands and imprisoned the envoys.
 Shortly after, he sent an emissary of his own, who placed Antalas before the choice of battle or immediate submission.
 Antalas refused to submit, and the two armies confronted each other near Sbeitla in Byzacena in late 546 or early 547.
 The battle resulted in a crushing Byzantine victory: the Berbers suffered heavy losses, and the battle-standards lost at Cillium were recovered by the Byzantines.

 In the summer, however, Antalas joined the Berbers of Tripolitania (though he is not mentioned by Corippus, Procopius records his presence) and inflicted a heavy defeat on Troglita at the Battle of Marta.
 After their victory, the Berbers raided even to the outskirts of Carthage.
 In the next year, Antalas again joined the Tripolitanian Berbers, under their leader Carcasan, when they invaded Byzacena.
 In contrast to the impetuous Carcasan, Antalas advocated a more cautious scorched earth tactic when Troglita marched forth to meet them.
 Nevertheless, when the two adversaries met later in the summer in the Battle of the Fields of Cato, the result was a decisive Byzantine victory: Carcasan fell, and the Berber revolt was crushed as Antalas and the surviving leaders submitted to Troglita.
 Nothing further is known of him after that.